Fire and rescue services

 More information:

-Torrential rain and flash flooding occurs in Romania.
+Torrential rain and flash flooding happens and can occur throughout the year.
 Take emergency alerts and official warnings seriously.

 If there's a natural disaster or severe weather: